KajtoHalko/leaderboard/README.md

-# leaderboard
+# Leaderboard
-Leaderboard Application for exercise purposes
+Leaderboard Application for exercising usage of doubly linked list

-- leaderboard is initialized based on a input file
+- leaderboard is initialized based on an input file
-- leaderboard list should be pageable
+- [TODO] leaderboard list should be pageable
-- you can either update single record via Find functionality or load whole new set of data
+- [TODO] it's possible to search and update single record using search functionality
+- [TODO] it's possible to reload the whole leaderboard from an input file,
+- [TODO, OPTIONAL?] it's possible to export leaderboard to a file